Transport in Italy: Superstrada

+European classification

+Some Italian roads, if they are part of the International E-road network, are also identified by another alphanumeric abbreviation.
+This acronym is made up of the letter "E" and one or two digits.
+The symbol used is a rectangle with a green background with the acronym in white.
+This classification, which evaluates the importance (being neither a technical nor an administrative classification) of the road in the European Union, complements the usual Italian ones.
+European road acronyms are mostly absent or reported inorganically on signs in Italy.
+The European classification is foreseen by the Italian traffic code which defines it as additional.

+Toll roads

+In Italy the only toll roads are the autostrade (Italian for motorways).
+Major exceptions are the beltways around some larger cities (tangenziali) which are not part of a thoroughfare motorway, and the section of the A3 motorway between Salerno and Reggio di Calabria which is operated by the government-owned ANAS.
+Both are toll free.

+On Italian motorways, the toll applies to almost all motorways not managed by Anas.
+The collection of motorway tolls, from a tariff point of view, is managed mainly in two ways: either through the "closed motorway system" (km travelled) or through the "open motorway system" (flat-rate toll).

 Waterways

 Italy has 2400 km of navigable waterways for various types of commercial traffic, although of limited overall value.

-In the northern regions of Lombardy and Venetia, commuter ferry boats operate on Lake Garda and Lake Como to connect towns and villages at both sides of the lakes.
+In the northern regions of Lombardy and Veneto, commuter ferry boats operate on Lake Garda and Lake Como to connect towns and villages at both sides of the lakes.
 The waterways in Venice, including the Grand Canal, serve as the vital transportation network for local residents and tourists.

 Frequent shuttle ferries (vaporetta) connect different points on the main island of Venice and other outlying islands of the lagoon.
 In addition, there are direct shuttle boats between Venice and the Venice Marco Polo Airport.